Hook Up Wire

 Fire alarm cables can be used in a wide array of systems, ranging from conventional alarms to more complex addressable arrangements.
 They are a critical component in the protection of commercial facilities everywhere, connecting control panels, detectors, and alarms in one system.

 These units are AC powered, and the fire alarm cable is designed to ensure that if one alarm goes off, the others do too.
-Fire alarm cable is available as a shielded or unshielded cable, so you can choose the right kind based on the amount of electromagnetic interference (EMI).
+The cable for fire alarm system is available as a shielded or unshielded cable, so you can choose the right kind based on the amount of electromagnetic interference (EMI).

 Fire alarm cables are manufactured in riser and plenum styles.
 FPLR (Fire Power Limited Riser) comes in unshielded or shielded at a much lower cost than the plenum version.
 FPLR cable has the word “riser” in it because it’s used in fire alarms, signal monitors, and audio control circuits where the cable is rising only.
 FPLP (Fire Power Limited Plenum) cables are used in installations overhead in the plenum for fire protection reasons.
 Plenum cables withstand flame better than riser cables and need to be used in those applications.